 Front DU (optional)

 Note that the rear DU is mounted forward of its differential and, whilst being less powerful than the Tesla 'large DU', is much more compact.
 This DU has the additional benefit of being a PMSR design that provides higher efficiency than an induction motor, helping to improve range for a given battery size.
-It is also a slightly 'longer' final drive ratio of 9.0:1 vs. 9.73:1 for the Large DU,
+It also has a slightly 'longer' final drive ratio of 9.0:1 vs. 9.73:1 for the Large DU, which, whilst it does reduce the maximum attainable acceleration, also reduces the tendency for wheel-spin.

 Rolls Royce SY/SZ Rear Suspension